maskegger/guide/index.md

 }
 ```

-Let's again open the saved file and look at its contents
+Let's again open the saved file and look at its contents:

 ```stata
 use "`my_table'", clear